Sage-Bionetworks/synapsemonitor/README.md

 optional arguments:
   -h, --help            show this help message and exit --users USERS [USERS ...], -u USERS [USERS ...]
                         User Id or username of individuals to send report.
 If not specified, defaults to logged in Synapse user.
   --output OUTPUT, -o OUTPUT
                         Output modified entities into this csv file. (default: None) --email_subject EMAIL_SUBJECT, -e EMAIL_SUBJECT
-                        Sets the subject heading of the email sent out. (default: New Synapse Files) --days days, -d days  Find modifications to File entities in the last N days. (default: 1)
+                        Sets the subject heading of the email sent out. (default: New Synapse Files) --value value, -v value
+                        Find modifications to File entities in the last {value} {unit}. (default: 1) --unit {day,hour,minute}, -t {day,hour,minute}
+                        Find modifications to File entities in the last {value} {unit}. (default: day)
 ```

 ### Create File View